humanitiesplusdesign/scripts/GeoNamesMatch/README.md

 ## Introduction

-The script takes an input file containing toponyms and uses the GeoNames search webservice (http://www.geonames.org/export/geonames-search.html) to find possible matches with GeoNames records.
+The script takes an input file containing toponyms and uses the GeoNames search webservice (http://www.geonames.org/export/geonames-search.html) to find possible matches with GeoNames records, and retrieve the GeoNames toponym, ID, feature code, and coordinates.

 The following parameters are passed to the webservice:
 - name_equals: the toponym